Processing math: 100%

 12.3.2 Bar charts

-Bar charts indicate the counts in each category.
-Bars indicate the counts (or percentages) in each category.
+Bar charts use bars to represent the number (or percentage) of observations in each level.
 As with dot charts, the levels can be on the horizontal or vertical axis, but placing the level names on the vertical axis often makes for easier reading, and room for long labels.

 Example 12.3 (Bar plots) For the AV study in Example 12.1, a bar chart of the age group of respondents is shown in Fig. 12.1 (top right panel).